 create address [n = 1]

-This command can be used to create a new address.
+This command is used to create a new address.
 One can also enter 'create address 100' to create 100 new addresses in batches; Batch creation of the address will be automatically exported to the address.txt file.

 export key [address] [path]